iljah/hdintegrator/INSTALL.md

 directory.
 These integrands also require one of the following libraries:
 **GNU GSL**, **cubature** available at [github.com/stevengj/cubature](https://github.com/stevengj/cubature).
 In Fedora the required GSL package is gsl-devel while in Ubuntu it is libgsl-dev.
+Compilation parameters can be customized by invoking `make` with the desired parameter and value separated by `=`:

+    make CXXFLAGS=-std=c++14

+See top of `Makefile` for list of parameters used.

 ## System-wide installation